 I picked up Marg Nelson’s A Girl Called Chris at the raddiwalla.
-(I refrain from preceding that with ‘friendly neighborhood’ owing to the fact that he once hit on me).
+(I refrain from preceding that with ‘friendly neighbourhood’ owing to the fact that he once hit on me).
 It had a plain white cover with an image on the bottom-left corner which on scrutiny revealed itself to be a sort of modern artsy rendition of a girl in colourful slacks slouching as if in a corner.

 The story was simple but rather extraordinary.
 A young girl who has just finished school and doesn’t have money for the college she wants after losing her father.
 In search of employment, she lands up – in all places – a cannery.
 And amidst stuffing tuna fish into cans, she finds friendship, resolution, love, confidence and some life lessons.
 It was a sweet coming-of-age story and it was perfect because I was about the same age as the protagonist (a girl called Chris) when I read it.

 The year I turned seventeen, my mother went through a long illness.
 She was hospitalised for nearly three weeks and was recuperating for another two months after.
-Caring for her was more than a fulltime job and we struggled to handle it.
+Caring for her was more than a full-time job and we struggled to handle it.
 Tempers were short and I was at the depth of my own adolescent angst.
 It was a dark, heavy period in my life.
 The monsoons were particularly heavy that year, our landline phone kept breaking down and we didn’t have household help.
 In sum, while my father ran from doctor to lab to hospital, I struggled to manage housework, groceries and cooking, the biggest bane of them all.
-I think my fear of the kitchen came from that time since my early experiences are tinged irrevocably with a sense of dread, fear and worry.
+I think my fear of the kitchen came from that time since my early experiences were tinged irrevocably with a sense of dread, fear and worry.